mahabalaraju/system-design-notes/KAFKA.md

 ## Core concepts and terminology

 ### Topic
-A topic is a category or feed name to which records are published.
+A topic is a unique name for kafka stream.
 Think of it like a table in a database or a folder in a filesystem.

 ```
 farmer.registered     ← all farmer registration events